BERT, GPT, T5: Three Bets That Shaped Today's LLMs

 Chain-of-Thought Reasoning

-Chain-of-thought (CoT) prompting, introduced by Wei et al. (2022), showed that models could solve complex reasoning problems if prompted to show their work step by step.
+Chain-of-Thought (CoT) prompting, introduced by Wei et al. (2022), showed that models could solve complex reasoning problems if prompted to show their work step by step.
 For example, instead of directly answering "If there are 3 cars in a parking lot and 2 more arrive, how many are there?", the model is prompted to produce intermediate reasoning steps.
 This capability appears to be emergent: it works well in large models (over 100B parameters) but fails in smaller ones.

 Warning